 As you might know by now, the main bus station of Didube is easily reached by metro.
 Ortachala, (sounds like a dance, doesn’t it?) the bus station with services to Kakheti and some international destinations, is a bit trickier.

 We arrived in Tbilisi from Kazbegi, which meant we arrived at Didube.
-According to the Lonely Planet, local marshrutka 150 or bus 55 would bring us to Ortachala.
-That is, if you can find them in the clusterfuck that is Didube.
+According to the Lonely Planet, local marshrutka 150 or bus 55 would bring us to Ortachala, from where we could travel to Telavi.
+That is if you can find them in the clusterfuck that is Didube.

 Note: If you’re trying to get to Ortachala from central Tbilisi, you can take yellow marshrutky 71 or 80 from near the clock tower in the old city.

 After walking around the Didube area, watching every marshrutka except #150 go by, we decided to ask.
 Lo and behold, the first guy we ask says his bus goes to Ortachala.
 Success!
 We got in, much to the disdain of all our fellow bus riders–our backpacks are rather ungainly, and marshrutky have no real luggage space.

 Finding Ortachala bus station

 After about 10-15 minutes of driving, we were told to get out, as we were at Ortachala.
 To our left: no buses.
 To our right: … also no buses.